 Another instance where the BOE can have an outsized effect is in Redevelopment Agencies (RDAs).
 An appeal on a property located in a RDA project area can sometimes greatly affect the amount of tax increment due the RDA for that project area.
 This happens because project areas often only have a handful of parcels and a reduction in value of one parcel in such an area can have an inflated effect on the value of the project area as a whole.

 State Appeals

-Along with the trend of fewer received appeals over the last few years, fewer appellants have appealed the BOE's decision to the State Tax Commission.
+In spite of fewer received appeals over the last few years, in 2017, more appellants appealed the BOE's decision to the State Tax Commission.

 State Appeals

 Appeals Filed by Tax Representatives